elastic/helm-charts/logstash/README.md

 in this [note][]).
 * When overriding `logstash.yml`, `http.host: 0.0.0.0` should always be included
 to make default probes work.
-If restricting HTTP API to 127.0.0.1 is required by using `http.host: 127.0.0.1`, default probes should be disabled or overrided (see [values.yaml][] for the good syntax).
+If restricting HTTP API to 127.0.0.1 is required by using `http.host: 127.0.0.1`, default probes should be disabled or overridden (see [values.yaml][] for the good syntax).
 * An ingress is provided that can be used to expose the HTTP port.
 This can be useful for the [http input plugin][], for instance.